 2.5.j.
-A secure system for the safe storage, control, use and disposal of all medications, including controlled substances and narcotics, is used in all hospital areas
+A secure system for the safe storage, control, use and disposal of controlled substances and narcotics is used for all medications in all hospital areas

 There are policies and procedures to ensure control of the distribution and use of controlled substances and narcotics.
 These policies are consistent with applicable laws and regulations and should include methods for preventing and detecting diversion.